 His first book, DEAD RIGHT, was praised by William F. Buckley in 1994 as "the most refreshing ideological experience in a generation" and by Frank Rich in the New York Times as "the smartest book written from the inside about the American conservative moment."
 His memoir of his service in the Bush White House, THE RIGHT MAN, was a New York Times bestseller in 2003.

 Frum has served as a fellow at the American Enterprise Institute, as a trustee of the Republican Jewish Coalition, and as chairman of the board of trustees of Policy Exchange, the leading center-right think tank in the United Kingdom.
-A native of Canada, he was a driving force in the "Winds of Change" movement that reunited that country's splintered Conservative party in the early 2000s.
-In 2009-2012, Frum created and edited the FrumForum group website devoted to the modernization of the Republican party.
+A native of Canada, he was a driving force in the "Winds of Change" movement that reunited that country's splintered Conservative Party in the early 2000s.
+In 2009-2012, Frum created and edited the FrumForum group website devoted to the modernization of the Republican Party.
 More than a dozen young writers who started their careers on Frum's site have gone on to success in politics and journalism.

-Frum was one of the first and foremost conservative Republicans to sound the alarm about the challenge posed by the Trump presidency to US global leadership, open international trade, and democratic institutions.
-His prophetic 2017 cover story in the Atlantic, "How to Build an Autocracy," has been one of the most cited of the Trump years.
+Frum was one of the first and foremost conservative Republicans to sound the alarm about the challenge posed by the Trump presidency to U.S. global leadership, open international trade, and democratic institutions.
+His prophetic 2017 cover story in The Atlantic, "How to Build an Autocracy," has been one of the most cited of the Trump years.

 Frum appears frequently on CNN, MSNBC, and the Australian, British, and Canadian Broadcasting Corporations.
 A profile in Esquire in December 2017 described Frum as "first among equals" in the conservative anti-Trump movement.
-A documentary based on Frum's life and work will premiere at the SXSW Festival in Austin in March 2019.

 Frum earned a BA and MA in history at Yale, then a JD at Harvard, where he served as president of the Harvard chapter of the Federalist society.
-He taught history Yale in 1986-87.
+He taught history at Yale in 1986-87.

 Frum is now at work on his tenth book, about how to renew American world leadership after Trump.